Dynamical quantum phase transition in a bosonic system with long-range interactions: Introduction

 The paper proceeds as follows: In Sec.\,\ref{sec:model} we will introduce the spherical model and briefly discuss its equilibrium properties.
 Then, in Sec.\,\ref{subsec:dyn_case} we will consider the time-dependent case, focusing on the case of an instantaneous quench.
 An exact solution to the spherical model dynamics will be obtained by a time-dependent canonical transformation\,\cite{lewis_classical_1967,sheng_quantum_1995}, leading to a system of Ermakov equations coupled by the global constraint.
 In Sec.\,\ref{sec:results} an approximate solution to the coupled Ermakov equations will be developed, i.e., the \emph{step approximation}.
 The validity of such an approximate solution will be corroborated by comparing it to a numerical solution of the differential equations.

 Having justified the \emph{step approximation}, we will employ it to obtain the dynamical phase diagram for the long-range spherical model, which is displayed in Fig.\,\ref{fig:dynphase}.

 Additionally, analytical expressions for the Loschmidt echo and the long-range correlations will be derived and numerically evaluated.
-The resulting return rate function exhibits periodically spaced non-analytic cusps signalling the presence of a dynamical quantum phase transition.
+The resulting return rate function exhibits periodically spaced nonanalytic cusps signaling the presence of a dynamical quantum phase transition.
 The conclusions of our investigations will be discussed in Sec.\,\ref{sec:end}, where we summarize the results and give an outlook to future directions of research.